PokaInc/cfn-cross-region-export/README.md

 ### TODO

 * Support cross-account imports (using assume-role it should be fairly easy to do)
-* Don't rely on polling for the ImportsReplication stack.
 * Make the `SentryDsn` parameter optional